 Make Your Own Easy Homemade Pretzels

 It's almost as fun for kids to make their own snacks as it is for them to eat them!
-This pretzel recipe—adapted from one that my daughter brought home from school—is easy and perfect for small children to help with, and the results are pretty tasty, too.
-My daughter loves to make these tasty pretzels when friends come over.
+This pretzel recipe is easy, fast, and perfect for children to help with, and the results are delicious, too.
+My kids love to make these tasty pretzels when friends come over.
 It's a great activity for rainy days and playgroups, too.
-Why not bake up a batch to eat during the Super Bowl this weekend?
+Why not bake up a batch this weekend?

 To make the pretzels you'll need: